Cost Management

 How operators actually use it

 Section titled “How operators actually use it”“We started with everyone on Premium seats.
-After a month of monitoring, we moved 4 of our 7 team members to Standard — they weren’t using Claude Code or hitting usage limits.
-Saved us $400/month.”
+After a month of monitoring, we moved 4 of our 7 team members to Standard.
+They weren’t hitting usage limits.
+Saved us $400/month with no change in features.”

 “I created a simple internal guide: ‘Use Sonnet unless you need Opus.
 Use Chat unless you need files.
 Start new conversations instead of extending old ones.’
 Usage dropped 30% with no complaints about quality.”